Paranoid mode¶

 - Release receipt required before a claim is treated as complete by local hooks or future policy checks.

-- Deployment threat model evidence for exposed bridges, reverse proxies, TLS termination, logging, retention, DNS rebinding, and operator procedures.
+--paranoiddoes not select participant keys or enable encryption for a sender/listener.
+Broader encrypted payload profiles and managed key discovery remain staged.
+See encrypted channels. - Deployment threat model evidence for exposed bridges, reverse proxies, TLS termination, logging, retention, DNS rebinding, and operator procedures.

 Reporting a hook as missing is a security feature.
 It keeps the operator from mistaking a strict local profile for cryptographic federation or managed-cloud isolation.